 Nothing to say here, the instructions just work, the validator installs sweetly, and just runs.
 As long as the instructions are followed.
+The current version of Routinator is 0.13.0, at time of writing.

 If using Debian/Ubuntu as I do, then just use the supplied package and your favourite package manager.
 Described in NLnetLabs's Github repo.